naari3/offers-hud/README.md

 This can be very useful, for example, for carefully selecting the details of a villager's trading offers.
 You don't have to right-click on the villager every time you reposition the job site block.

-This uses `InGameHud#renderStatusEffectOverlay` and will not work correctly if there is a mod that cancels this method.

 ### Configurations (required modmenu)

 You will need to add **modmenu** for the configurations.